Skip to content

 …..

 “GR had more in it still.
-In principle, as we have now have found directly, one could carry out calculations of massive systems moving at relativistic speeds.
+In principle, as we have now found directly, one could carry out calculations of massive systems moving at relativistic speeds.
 Furthermore, gravitational information – gravitational waves – did not travel at infinite speed as implied by Newton’s gravity, but travelled at the speed of light as is necessary to be compatible with special relativity.”

 “In 1916 Einstein wrote a paper showing some of the ideas discussed above by perturbation calculations using linearized versions of his full field equations.
 It is in this paper he first describes gravitational waves.”